 - Articles related to dividend investing education

 - Different types of stock lists

 You can sign in by creating an account with us.
 Use Sign In tab at the top of a page, enter your Username and e-mail address to get an access to our Service.

-Stock prices are quoted in the same currency as a company’s financial accounts.
-If a company reports in USD, its performance figures are available in that currency.
+Stock prices are quoted in the same currency as that of a company’s financial accounts.
+For example, if a company reports in USD, its performance figures are available in that currency.
 A stock price is used in calculation of some of the performance ratios.
 So we need a stock price in the same currency as that of all financial figures of a company.

 Broadly it means that a company has more total assets than total liabilities (or, in other words, there are enough assets to meet liabilities).
 The following ratios are used to measure the strength of a balance sheet:

 - Current Ratio = Current Assets / Current Liabilities